gchure/phd/src/frontmatter/acknowledgements.md

 school stem from my time at the Marine Biological Laboratory, an institution where suspension of disbelief is the rule rather than the exception.
-While I never took a course, I had the immense privilege of being a teaching assistant for the Physiology summer course from 2015 to 2018 and for Physical Biology of the Cell course in 2018.
+While I never took a course, I had the immense privilege of being a teaching assistant for the Physiology summer course from 2015 to 2018 and for the Physical Biology of the Cell course in 2018.
 During this time, I met dozens of graduate students, professors, post docs, research technicians, and more who have all helped me develop as a scientist and educator.
 In no particular